-The Group is eligible for research and development ("R&D") tax offsets which are used to reduce current year taxes payable.
+The Group is eligible for research and development ("R&D") tax offsets which are used to reduce current year taxes payable or a receivable if not tax is payable.
 Any unused tax offsets are carried forward and are recognised as a deferred tax asset up to the extent of taxable temporary differences.